Biden hopes $1T infrastructure bill can boost his popularity

 In order to achieve a bipartisan deal, the president had to cut back his initial ambition to spend $2.3 trillion on infrastructure by more than half.
 The bill that becomes law on Monday in reality includes about $550 billion in new spending over 10 years, since some of the expenditures in the package were already planned.

 The agreement ultimately got support from 19 Senate Republicans, including Senate GOP leader Mitch McConnell.
 Thirteen House Republicans also voted for the infrastructure bill.
-An angry Donald Trump, the former president, issued a statement attacking “Old Crow” McConnell and other Republicans for cooperating on “a terrible Democrat Socialist Infrastructure Plan.”
+An angry Trump issued a statement attacking “Old Crow” McConnell and other Republicans for cooperating on “a terrible Democrat Socialist Infrastructure Plan.”

 McConnell says the country “desperately needs” the new infrastructure money, but he skipped Monday’s signing ceremony, telling WHAS radio in Louisville, Kentucky, that he has “other things” to do.